cswclui/katacoda-scenarios-1/12factor-006/step03.md

 ├── docker-seed.sh
 ├── hobos
 ├── iowafried
-└── payments
+└── readme.md

 ```
+The directories, `burgerqueen`, `customer`, `hobos` and `iowafried` in the tree above contain the code for each of the processes that will be represented in a distinct container.

+The file, `docker-seed.sh` is a utility script the creates a Local Docker Registry and then creates a docker image according to the `Dockerfile` that is stored along with the application code in each process directory.
+The docker image that is created is then stored in the Local Docker Registry.

+**Step 2:** View the contents of `docker-seed.sh`

+`cat `docker-seed.sh`{{execute T1`}}

+Each process runs as a webserver making it so the only means of interaction between processes is via standard [HTTP reqeust methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) between the web servers.

+Isolating the code in isolated processes makes maintaining the code for each process easier.

-**Step 2:** List the docker images in the Local Container Registry
+**Step 3:** List the docker images in the Local Container Registry

 `curl http://localhost:5000/v2/_catalog`{{execute T1}}